zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-06-23-Physiology-Soluble-Protein.md

     2. Prepare WR by mixing 50 parts of BCA Reagent A with 1 part of BCA Reagent B (50:1, Reagent A:B) in a clean protein-free container of the appropriate size, based on how many samples are going to be run.

     **Microplate Procedure (Sample to WR ratio = 1:8) from Pierce BCA Protein Assay Kit:**
+    1. Make Plate map for all 9 standards and 2x replicates per sample
-    1. Pipette 25 μL of each standard or unknown sample replicate into a microplate well (working range = 20–2000 μg/mL).
+    2. Pipette 25 μL of each standard or sample replicate into a microplate well (working range = 20–2000 μg/mL).
 (For example,Thermo ScientificTM PierceTM 96–Well Plates, Product No. 15041).
     2. Add 200 μL of the WR to each well and mix plate thoroughly on a plate shaker for 30 seconds.
     3. Cover plate and incubate at 37°C for 30 minutes.
     4. Cool plate to RT.
 Measure the absorbance at or near 562 nm on a plate reader.